 Brookhaven College is listed as one of the U.S.’s top military friendly schools.

 Attention All Students Using Veteran Benefits.

 You must notify the Brookhaven College Veteran Services Office of ALL classes taken at Brookhaven (both on-campus and online) and these specific situations.

-Failure to fortify the Brookhaven Veteran Services Office of these changes will affect your certification status and could result in delays in your payments from the VA or an over-payment which will require you to reimburse the for VA incorrectly paid courses.
+Failure to notify the Brookhaven Veteran Services Office of these changes will affect your certification status and could result in delays in your payments from the VA or an over-payment which will require you to reimburse the for VA incorrectly paid courses.

 Once you have submitted your documentation, the Veteran Services Office will need your official degree plan and/or Parent School Letter (PSL) before submitting your certification to the VA regional office.